Courtesy titles in the United Kingdom: Divorced wives and widows who remarry

-On 21 August 1996 letters patent changed titles of divorced wives of British princes, depriving their former wives of the style of Royal Highness.
-For this reason Her Royal Highness The Princess of Wales after divorce became Diana, Princess of Wales.
-The same happened to Her Royal Highness The Duchess of York who became Sarah, Duchess of York.
+On 21 August 1996, letters patent changed titles of divorced wives of British princes, depriving their former wives of the style of Royal Highness.
+For this reason Her Royal Highness the Princess of Wales after divorce became Diana, Princess of Wales.
+The same happened to Her Royal Highness the Duchess of York, who became Sarah, Duchess of York.

 Civil partners

 Civil partners of someone using a courtesy title are not entitled to use their partner's title.

 Scottish courtesy titles

-Laird is a courtesy title which applies to the owner of certain long-established Scottish estates; the title being attached to the estate.
+Laird is a courtesy title for the owners of some long-established Scottish estates; the title is attached to the estate, not to the family of the owner.
 Traditionally, a laird is formally styled in the manner evident on the 1730 tombstone in a Scottish kirkyard (churchyard).
-It reads: "The Much Honoured [Forename (John)] [Surname (Grant)] Laird of [Lairdship (Glenmoriston)]".
-The section titled Scottish Feudal Baronies in Debrett's states that the use of the prefix "The Much Hon." is "correct", but that "most lairds prefer the unadorned name and territorial designation".
-The wife of a Laird is traditionally accorded the courtesy title of Lady.
+It reads: "The Much Honoured John Grant Laird of Glenmoriston".
+The section titled Scottish Feudal Baronies in Debrett's states that the use of the prefix "The Much Hon." is correct, but that "most lairds prefer the unadorned name and territorial designation".
+The wife of a laird is traditionally accorded the courtesy title of Lady.